2 Law School Personal Statements That Succeeded (Ilana Kowarski, U.S. News & World Report)

-How to Read a Primary Source (College of Liberal Arts and Sciences: History, University of Iowa)
+How to Read a Primary Source (University of Iowa, College of Liberal Arts and Sciences: History)

 This source provides a series of critical thinking questions to help you analyze a primary source based on its purpose, argument, presuppositions, epistemology, and relationship to other texts.

-Primary, Secondary and Tertiary Sources (University Libraries Research Guides, University of Maryland)
+Primary, Secondary and Tertiary Sources (University of Maryland, University Libraries)

 Primary, secondary and tertiary sources are explained with definitions and examples.
 Included on this page you will also find a short video detailing specific criteria for evaluating sources.

-A Source’s Role in Your Paper (Harvard Guide to Using Sources, Harvard College Writing Program)
+A Source’s Role in Your Paper (Harvard College Writing Program)